APTE

 From the Prototyping Laboratory of the UMH Science Park we provide design and 3D printing services in all technologies, high precision 3D scanning, CNC machining and technical advice focused on the manufacture of prototypes.
 Our services are aimed at any person or company that wants to develop and manufacture innovative products so we work with all types of profiles such as entrepreneurs, students, university departments and research institutes and centers.
 Our main focus is to collaborate and help solve problems and develop all kinds of products in different sectors such as industrial, aerospace, aeronautics, bio-health, bio-molecular, sports, orthopedic, livestock, agriculture, among others.
 Always looking for practical and innovative solutions in order to achieve the satisfaction of all the users we work with.

-Laboratory equipped with different instruments useful for companies in different sectors of activity, including pH analyzer, thermobath, drying oven, analytical balance, autoclave, stirrer with heating, thermocyclers, Milli-Q Integral water equipment, plate reader, gel documenter, etc.
+Laboratory equipped with various instruments useful for companies in different sectors of activity, including a pH analyser, water bath, drying oven, analytical balance, autoclave, heated stirrer, thermocyclers, Milli-Q Integral water equipment, plate reader, gel documenter, etc.

 Specialized laboratory for microbiology work is available for companies that contract the service.
 This laboratory is equipped with various instruments, such as laminar flow cabinet, extraction cabinet, CO2 incubator and shaking incubator, in order to minimize the possibility of contamination of samples and maintain microbiological or cell cultures in optimal conditions.
 In addition, through the shaking incubator it is possible to perform cultures for the growth of microorganisms and biochemical analysis whose process needs more precise uniformity.